 Sounds beneficial, right?

 And it is.
-The issues start to happen when cortisol, the primary hormone related to stress and released by the adrenal glands, accumulate in the body because we’re always stressed out.
+The issues start to happen when cortisol, the primary hormone related to stress and released by the adrenal glands, accumulates in the body because we’re always stressed out.

 See, once you get away from that lion or avert the danger, your body should set back into a calmer state of alert relaxation.
 With adrenal crises, that doesn’t happen.
 Instead of physical issues, we keep the stress response going through mental anxiety and overworking.
 Our minds go into overdrive.
 We obsess over a problem in our heads.

 Hey, we’ve all been there.

 These mental, emotional stressors become chronic and they tap the adrenals over and over again for a hit of adrenaline and cortisol.

 When you experience adrenal fatigue, you could experience a score of connected symptoms such as: